IF YOU CHANGE THE STORE LANGUAGE / CURRENCY, YOUR SHOPPING BASKET WILL BE CLEARED.

-Until recent time brown brogues were still considered to be country attire and were often made on a double sole or commando sole with a derby upper, black brogues became popular as city or more formal shoes in the 1980's and were more often than not made using an Oxford construction on a single Goodyear welted sole.
+Until recent time to brown brogues were still considered to be country attire and were often made on a double sole or commando sole with a derby upper, to black brogues became popular as city or more formal shoes in the 1980's and were more often than not made using an Oxford construction on a single Goodyear welted sole.

 Oliver Sweeney was instrumental in the popularisation of these styles during his time as creative director of McAfee shoes in the 1980's.
 Also, during this era, the welted suede brogue became very popular as a casual style.
 In addition, to the brogue shoe, the mens brogue boot and the tan brogue shoe became very on trend from the late 1990's onward.

 We've been making extraordinary shoes for over 25 years and are at the top of our game.
 We're big fans of traditional shoemaking but are always putting new twists on classic styles to keep challenging our craftsman and surprising our customers.
 Every man should own at least one pair of brogues.
 They go with everything from suits to jeans- so you can wear them to the office, a wedding, the park, the pub.
 But which brogues are right for you?